elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 NLog supports logging custom properties in multiple ways.
 If you want to include a property (like a version number) to all log messages, you might want to look into the [`OnMessage`](#decorating-log-messages) feature on `Elmah.Io.NLog`.

 With custom properties, you can log additional key/value pairs with every log message.
-The elmah.io appender for NLog, supports [custom properties](https://docs.elmah.io/logging-custom-data/) as well.
+The elmah.io target for NLog supports [custom properties](https://docs.elmah.io/logging-custom-data/) as well.
 Properties are persisted alongside every log message in elmah.io and searchable if [named correctly](https://docs.elmah.io/logging-custom-data/#searching-custom-data).

-One way to log custom properties with NLog and elmah.io, is to use the overload of each logging-method that takes a `LogEventInfo` object as parameter:
+One way to log custom properties with NLog and elmah.io is to use the overload of each logging-method that takes a `LogEventInfo` object as a parameter:

 ```csharp
 var infoMessage = new LogEventInfo(LogLevel.Info, "", "This is an information message");